Donald Trump Jr. tells Sean Hannity: 'In retrospect I probably would have done things a little differently'

 Donald Trump Jr. acknowledged in an exclusive interview with Fox News' "Hannity" Tuesday night that he "probably would have done things a little differently" when he met with a Russian attorney during his father’s presidential campaign in June 2016.

+"This [was] pre-Russia fever.
+This [was] pre-Russia mania," Trump Jr. told Fox News' Sean Hannity.
+"I don’t think my sirens went [off] or my antenna went up at this time because it wasn’t the issue that it’s been made out to be over the last nine months, ten months."

-However, the president’s eldest son also described the meeting as "a nothing," telling Fox News’ Sean Hannity, "I wouldn’t have even remembered it until you started scouring through this stuff.
+However, the president’s eldest son also described the meeting as "a nothing," adding, "I wouldn’t have even remembered it until you started scouring through this stuff.
 It was literally just a wasted 20 minutes, which was a shame."

-The interview, which can be seen in full on Fox News Channel at 10 p.m.
-ET., constituted the first public statement by Donald Trump Jr. since he posted what he called "the entire email chain" of his conversations with music publicist Rod Goldstone setting up the June 2016 meeting with Natalia Veselnitskaya on Twitter.
+The interview constituted the first public statement by Donald Trump Jr. since he posted what he called "the entire email chain" of his conversations with music publicist Rob Goldstone setting up the June 2016 meeting with Natalia Veselnitskaya on Twitter.

 In one of the messages, Goldstone told Trump Jr. that Russian officials were offering "some official documents and information that would incriminate Hillary [Clinton]" as part of "Russia and its government’s support for Mr. Trump."